flowershow/cloudflare-worker/README.md

 > Note: The worker must be running at http://localhost:8787 before setting up the webhook configuration, and MinIO must be restarted to apply the webhook changes.

+### Setting up Typesense

+For local development, you can install Typesense locally.

+For installation instructions, see the [Typesense Installation Guide](https://typesense.org/docs/guide/install-typesense.html)

+> Note: Before running the worker, ensure that the Typesense collection exists.
+The worker will attempt to index documents into this collection, so it must be created beforehand with the appropriate schema.
+If the collection doesn't exist, document indexing will fail.

 ### Testing with MinIO

-You can test the worker by uploading.
+You can test the worker by uploading files.

 Make sure the worker is running and upload the test file:
 ```bash